Customer Service Improvement – at a glance

 - Public Sector Capability Framework - Commit to Customer Service.
 Select Relationships, then Commit to Customer Service

 The Customer Satisfaction Measurement Survey is one tool that we use to measure customer service improvements to ensure we are improving the quality of our services.
-We're already seeing improvement in overall customer satisfaction with public schools – now slightly above consumer satisfaction across the whole of government services.
+We're already seeing improvement in overall customer satisfaction with public schools.

 For more information about our results and to access our high-level reports, visit the People Matter Employee Survey pages (staff only).